firstloophq/claude-code-test-runner/README.md

 # Claude Code Test Runner

-This project implements fully E2E test automation using Claude Code.
+This project enables full E2E test automation using Claude Code.

-Tests are defined as sequential, naturla language steps.
+Tests are defined using simple natural language steps.
-Claude Code handles the actual browser automation through Playwright MCP, making decisions about element selection, timing, and validation based on the test descriptions.
+Claude Code performs these steps sequentially in a browser through the Playwright MCP, making decisions about element selection, timing, and validation based on the test descriptions.

-## Why do automated testing with Claude Code?
+## Why Claude Code as a test runner?

+Professional software engineers have been successfully writing automated tests for decades.
+With the introduction of tools like Claude Code, traditional tests can be written even faster.
+Why would anyone use Claude Code as a test runner?

-This test runner does not intend to replace traditional unit, integration, or manual testing strategies.
+First, this test runner was not made to replace traditional unit, integration, or manual testing strategies.
 It is meant to bolster confidence in the final end-to-end experience of your web application.
-Claude Code Test Runner sits somewhere between traditional automated E2E tests and manual E2E sanity tests.
+Ideally, the Claude Code Test Runner sits somewhere between traditional automated E2E tests and manual E2E sanity tests.

-Claude Code can execute tests like a real human without time constraints:
+### Claude Code can execute tests like a real human

+Imagine performing manual E2E tests with human-like intuition dozens or hundreds of times each day.
+That's what Claude Code Test Runner can deliver.

 - **Natural language test definitions**: Tests describe what to test rather than how to test it
 - **Visual understanding**: Can validate UI states based on visual appearance
 - **Highly scalable**: Run as many tests as you are willing to pay for (requires Claude Code subscriptions or incurs API costs).

+### Claude Code can roll with the punches

 E2E tests typically tie together a large number of discrete systems.
 A lot can happen in the span of a single test, and it is difficult to write traditional E2E tests that account for every edge case.

-On the contrary, Claude Code is not tripped up by network blips, minor UX updates, and other innocuous changes and hiccups:
+Claude Code is highly adaptive.
+It is not tripped up by network blips, minor UX updates, or other innocuous changes and hiccups.
+It's the perfect test runner for environments where a lot can go wrong.

 - **Adaptive element selection**: Finds elements based on context rather than fixed selectors
 - **UI change adaptation**: When elements move or change appearance, Claude Code uses context and visual cues to locate them rather than failing on selector mismatches